apache/activemq-artemis/docs/user-manual/en/security.md

 -   `writePermissionValue`.
 Specifies a value that matches the `write` permission.
 The default value is `write`.

+-   `enableListener`.
+Whether or not to enable a listener that will automatically receive updates made in the LDAP server and update the broker's authorization configuration in real-time.
+The default value is `true`.

 The name of the queue or topic defined in LDAP will serve as the "match" for the security-setting, the permission value will be mapped from the ActiveMQ 5.x type to the Artemis type, and the role will be mapped as-is.
 It's worth noting that since the name of queue or topic coming from LDAP will server as the "match" for the security-setting the security-setting